-The 2013-14 school year marks the 75th year of the Crestview High School Band, better known as The Big Red Machine, making it one of the oldest high school bands in the Southeastern United States.
-During its 70-plus years the band has enjoyed a tradition of excellence both on the marching field and in the concert hall.
+The 2019-20 school year marks the 81st year of the Crestview High School Band, better known as The Big Red Machine, making it one of the oldest high school bands in the Southeastern United States.
+For over 80 years the band has enjoyed a tradition of excellence both on the marching field and in the concert hall.
 Three of its former directors have served as president of the Florida Bandmasters Association and the present director has served as a member of the Florida Bandmasters Association Executive Board.

-Besides the Big Red Machine marching band, the Crestview band program has four concert bands, two jazz bands, and a nationally recognized color guard.
+In addition to the Big Red Machine marching band, the Crestview band program has four concert bands, two jazz bands, a chamber winds and percussion class and a nationally recognized color guard.
 The band has been awarded the Otto J. Krushaar Award several times by the Florida Bandmasters Association for all superior ratings from all adjudicators at district and state level music performance assessments.

 Band students at Crestview High School are consistently rated at or near the top of their respective classes, academically.
 Over the years, thousands of dollars in college scholarships have been awarded to graduating members of the Crestview Band.
 The band at Crestview High School provides many opportunities for individual development both musically and personally.
 A family atmosphere is fostered and as a result, band students feel more at home in the band room than any other place at the school.
 By using a student leadership / mentoring program, band students are made to feel like an important part of the rich tradition that is the Crestview Band from the moment they first join.